 - In the extreme form, institutionalised babies kept in cots show delay in gross motor skills but this is rare.
 However, a similar process can be seen in children who have been ill and bed-bound for long periods of time.
 Emotional deprivation doesn't tend to affect these skills as much as others.

 - Rickets has been reported to delay walking; this is reversible if the disease is not too advanced.

-It is worth noting that obesity and developmental dysplasia of the hip are not causes of delayed walking.
-The issue surrounding baby walkers is not entirely clear but they are unlikely to cause significant harm.
-Two randomised controlled trials (RCTs) have suggested that they have no effect whereas two smaller cohort studies suggested that they delayed onset of walking by only 11-26 days.
+It is worth noting that obesity and developmental dysplasia of the hip have not been proven to be causes of delayed walking.
+The issue surrounding baby walkers is not entirely clear but research suggests that they have little effect.

 - Is this a true delay or a variation of normal?